kyma-project/rafter/charts/rafter-upload-service/README.md

 ### Switch MinIO to Gateway mode

-If you want switch MinIO to Gateway mode (by default, you install Upload Service with MinIO stand-alone mode) and you don't want to lose you buckets uploaded by the Upload Service, you must change parameter **minio.persistence.enabled** to `false`, overload parameters for minio under **minio** object and then you can upgrade release.
+By default, you install the Upload Service in MinIO stand-alone mode.
+If you want to switch MinIO to Gateway mode and you don't want to lose your buckets uploaded by the Upload Service, you must first change the **minio.persistence.enabled** parameter to `false` and overload parameters for MinIO under the **minio** object.